civissmith/python_examples/README.md

 python_examples
 ===============

-Examples code written in Python
+This repo contains small snippets of code or programs written in Python.